chien021091/aws-pro/ACCOUNT Organization.md

 - SCPs cannot be attached to services - they must be attached to the organization root, OUs, or accounts.
 - SCP don't grant permissions, they just filter what's available
 - SCP affect all users/roles in an account including the roor user (except for service-linked roles)

+- The management account has full control over the organization, including the ability to create an account
+- By default, only the management account can perform Organization API actions unless permissions are delegated
+- To allow a service (lambda) in a different account (not a management account) to call an Organization APIs, the services (lambda) must assume a role in a management account with the nessesary permissions